-In the south of the island of Gran Canaria, Canary Islands is the beautiful tourist town of Maspalomas.
+In the south of the island of Gran Canaria is the beautiful tourist town of Maspalomas.
 It stretches from Bahia Feliz in the east, and Meloneras in the west.
 It is known for its vast expanse of protected coastal dunes that is a part of the Maspalomas Dunes nature reserve.
 There are several ecosystems like palm groves, the la Charca Lagoon, and the dunes.
 The is also abundant birdlife like plovers, snipes, and herons.

 The locals in Maspalomas are hospitable and friendly people, always welcoming to tourists from all over the world.
 Spanish is widely spoken, but also in English.
 Faro de Maspalomas, a lighthouse in the town, first lighted in the late 19th century is a famous landmark.

 Maspalomas enjoys long sunny days all year round.
 The climate is a constant hot one.
 The highest average temperature in Maspalomas is 25°C (77°F), and the lowest is 19°C (66°F).
 August is the warmest month, while January is the coldest.
 Even when it's winter in Maspalomas, the weather is still warm enough for snowbirds.
-There is a difference between the north of the island, where the Passat winds bring clouds and sometimes some rain and the south that is protected by the mountains in the center.
+There is a difference between the north of the island, where the Passat winds bring clouds and sometimes some rain, and the south that is protected by the mountains in the center.
 This results in sunny and warmer weather in Maspalomas.

 In Maspalomas, snowbirds won't have to worry about their safety while visiting.
 Most of the people you will meet are tourists.
 There are hardly any cases of petty crimes like theft, or cases of more serious crimes.
-However, it is still advisable that you are cautious during your stay.
+However, it is still advisable that you be cautious during your stay.

 Communication, internet, and cellphone in Maspalomas, Gran Canaria